ckahlo/seccid/README.md

 # Welcome to seccid - the secure element CCID connector

-This is a secure element CCID library / Arduino application spin-off from the DLR Exp.007/Blofeld experiment.\
+This is a [secure element CCID library](https://github.com/ckahlo/seccid) / Arduino application spin-off from the DLR Exp.007 / Blofeld experiment.\
 The code builds upon [Adafruits Version of TinyUsb for Arduino](https://github.com/adafruit/Adafruit_TinyUSB_Arduino), but could also run with [the original pure TinyUSB](https://github.com/hathach/tinyusb) as well.

+## Updates
+### 2025-01-23:
+- updated CCID driver for compatibility with Adafruit_TinyUSB 2.4.0+, tested up to 3.4.2
+- removed the CCID interface run() method from main loop and added new callback behaviour
+- added explicit USB serialnumber, containing chip type, chip version, ROM version, flash ID

 ## Work in progress